SergioAllenSimoes/SergioAllenSimoes/README.md

 ### About me:

-I want to desenvolv my habillitys on programation and to prove my self what can i do it.
+I want to develop my habillitys on programation and to prove my self what can i do it.

 - 🔭 I’m currently working on Front-End
 - 🌱 I’m currently learning Kotlin and Java